 Maebhe nodded solemnly.

-The group passed into silence again, the orinians busy taking in the sights of the forest.
-When Maebhe’s gaze inevitably trailed to Drys again, to the bruises on their wrists, the few spots of missing feathers on their wings, she asked “What did you do to get locked up?”
-So much had been going on that the question hadn’t occurred to her sooner.
+Her gaze dropped to Drys again, then lower, to the bruises on their wrists, the few spots of missing feathers on their wings.
+“What did you do to get locked up?” she asked.
+So much had been happening that the question hadn’t occurred to her sooner.

-“Like you haven’t already asked,” Maebhe hissed back.
+“Like you haven’t already asked,” Maebhe hissed, elbowing him back.

 “I killed a Unity representative,” Drys said.

-“No. I only flew over the Island.
-Unity thought I was stealing secrets.”
+Drys scoffed.
+“No. I flew too near the Island.
+Unity thought I was stealing secrets and sent a dragon after me.”

 “Oh,” Maebhe said.